spapanik/yamk/docs/source/usage.rst

 Aliases
     An alias has a single key, named *alias*, and the value of the key is the name of the target it aliases.
 File targets
     A file target is a target who doesn't have the *phony* key, or that the *phony* key is specifically set to a false value.
-The path can be with its absolute path, or the path relative to the makefile.
+The path can be with its absolute path, or the path relative to the cookbook.
 Absolute paths are discouraged, as they limit the users ability to choose.
 Phony targets
     A target that contains the *phony* key set to a true value, is a phony target.
 Static targets